 He said a 4th amendment violation would not hold up in musical court, that I needed to do a supersedes bond and go to 12 man jury.
 He explained that I would need to pay my bondsman 10% of the bond fee, which was $75 for each charge, which was 2, and he would take care of the paperwork.
 I had 14...
 Read more »

 The answer is no, you can't.
 The deadline for filing a notice of appeal is jurisdictional.
 That means if it is not filed within the time alotted the court to which you are trying to appeal is without jurisdiction to hear the case and there is nothing that can be done about that.
-Officially, it...Read more »
+Officially,...Read more »

 The streets are not private and are county owned (i.e.: there is no gate requiring entry to the neighborhood, city police do not patrol, but the sheriffs do.)
 Guest vehicles are explicitly omitted from the CCR.
-And I quote,"Nothing contained in this paragraph shall preclude guests or invitees of...
+And I quote,"Nothing contained in this paragraph shall preclude guests or invitees...
 Read more »

 My neighbor complains that grass clippings and debris go through the slats of the wooden fence that separates our yard when the grass is cut.
 Are these grass clippings and debris considered to be trespassing or assault in Alabama?
 Can my neighbor legitimately file charges or sue me?
-I think it's...
+I think...
 Read more »

 Technically -- legally -- I guess this could be considered trespassing.
 Could your neighbor press charges against you?
 Sure.
 In today's society, we can sue anybody.
 Will the charges stick?
 That is the fifty million dollar question.
 It is going to depend on how bad the prosecutor wants to...Read more »